Yankees vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Alex Verdugo and Gleyber Torres will be among the stars on display when the Boston Red Sox play the New York Yankees on Friday at 7:10 PM ET, at Fenway Park.
+The Boston Red Sox and Rafael Devers will square off against the New York Yankees and Willie Calhoun on Saturday at 7:15 PM ET, at Fenway Park.

-The Red Sox are favored in this one, at -120, while the underdog Yankees have +100 odds to upset.
-The total is 9.5 runs for the matchup.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.